MaoZiming/papers/1-basic-os/02-processes.md

 * `vCPU` is a hyperthread.
 * Intuition: one instruction doesn't use all components of the core.
 * Take advantage of that and to put a second thread.

+# Non-Uniform Memory Access (NUMA)

+## Overview
+NUMA is a memory design used in multiprocessor systems where the memory access time depends on the memory location relative to a processor.
+In NUMA, the system is divided into multiple nodes, each containing a processor or processors and memory.
+The memory is physically distributed, meaning each processor has its own local memory, but all processors can access all memory in the system.

+### Key Features:
+- **Local Memory:** Each processor can access its local memory faster than non-local memory (memory associated with other processors).
+- **Distributed Memory:** Memory is spread across different nodes, but all memory is accessible by all processors.

+## Benefits of NUMA
+- **Scalability:** NUMA allows for better scaling in multiprocessor systems, as each processor has direct access to its memory, reducing bottlenecks.
+- **Performance:** By optimizing memory access patterns, NUMA can offer better performance for workloads that are designed to take advantage of memory locality.

+## Problems Associated with NUMA

+### 1. **Memory Access Latency**
+   - **Problem:** The time it takes to access memory can vary significantly depending on whether the memory is local to the processor or on a remote node.
+   - **Impact:** If a process frequently accesses remote memory, it may experience higher latencies, leading to degraded performance.

+### 2. **Load Balancing**
+   - **Problem:** Uneven distribution of workloads can result in some nodes being overloaded while others are underutilized.
+   - **Impact:** This imbalance can cause inefficient use of resources and reduce overall system performance.

+### 3. **Memory Bandwidth Contention**
+   - **Problem:** When multiple processors try to access the same memory node simultaneously, it can lead to contention and reduced memory bandwidth.
+   - **Impact:** Contention can slow down memory access and negatively affect the performance of memory-intensive applications.

+### 4. **Complex Programming**
+   - **Problem:** Developers must explicitly manage memory placement and data locality to optimize performance on NUMA architectures.
+   - **Impact:** This added complexity increases the development effort and the potential for errors, especially in large-scale systems.

+### 5. **Operating System and Application Support**
+   - **Problem:** Not all operating systems and applications are NUMA-aware, meaning they may not be optimized to take advantage of NUMA's benefits.
+   - **Impact:** Non-NUMA-aware software may suffer from poor performance due to inefficient memory access patterns.

+# Non-NUMA Systems (Uniform Memory Access - UMA)

+## Overview of UMA (Uniform Memory Access)
+In a UMA system, all processors share the same physical memory, and the memory access time is uniform regardless of which processor accesses the memory or where the memory is located.
+This means that any processor can access any memory location with the same latency, leading to a simpler memory architecture.

+### Characteristics of UMA:
+- **Uniform Access Time:** All processors experience the same memory access time, regardless of the memory location.
+- **Shared Memory:** A single memory space is shared by all processors, with no distinction between local and remote memory.
+- **Simpler Programming Model:** Since memory access times are consistent, developers do not need to manage memory placement or worry about memory locality.

+### Examples of UMA Systems:
+- **SMP (Symmetric Multiprocessing) Systems:** These systems typically employ a UMA architecture where multiple processors share a single, centralized memory.
+- **Single-Processor Systems:** These inherently use UMA, as there is only one processor accessing the memory.
+- **Older Multiprocessor Systems:** Many older multiprocessor systems are based on UMA, where the memory is not distributed across nodes.

+### Benefits of UMA:
+- **Simpler Design:** UMA systems are easier to design and program because memory access times are uniform.
+- **Ease of Development:** Developers do not need to optimize for memory locality, simplifying application development.

+### Drawbacks of UMA:
+- **Scalability Issues:** As the number of processors increases, the memory bus can become a bottleneck, leading to reduced performance.
+- **Limited Performance for Large Systems:** In large-scale systems, UMA can struggle with performance issues due to contention on the shared memory bus.

+# Symmetric Multiprocessing (SMP)

+## Overview
+Symmetric Multiprocessing (SMP) is a parallel processing architecture where two or more identical processors are connected to a single, shared main memory and operate under a single operating system instance.
+In SMP systems, all processors have equal access to memory, I/O devices, and other system resources, allowing them to perform tasks independently while sharing the workload.

+### Key Features of SMP:
+- **Multiple Identical Processors:** All processors in an SMP system are identical and can execute any task or process.
+- **Shared Memory:** All processors share the same physical memory space, and any processor can access any part of the memory with uniform latency.
+- **Single Operating System Instance:** A single operating system manages all processors, memory, and I/O resources, providing a unified view of the system.
+- **Load Balancing:** The system can dynamically balance the workload across all processors, helping to optimize performance and resource utilization.

+## Benefits of SMP:
+- **Improved Performance:** By distributing tasks across multiple processors, SMP systems can execute more instructions in parallel, leading to better performance, especially for multi-threaded applications.
+- **Simplified Programming:** Developers can write applications without needing to manage memory placement or processor affinity, as the operating system handles resource allocation and scheduling.
+- **Scalability:** SMP systems can scale up to a certain extent by adding more processors, although this is typically limited by the memory and I/O bandwidth.

+## Drawbacks of SMP:
+- **Scalability Limitations:** As the number of processors increases, contention for shared memory and other resources can become a bottleneck, limiting the system's ability to scale effectively.
+- **Memory Bandwidth Contention:** All processors share the same memory bus, which can lead to contention and reduced performance as more processors are added.
+- **Complex Cache Coherency:** Maintaining cache coherency (i.e., ensuring all processors have a consistent view of memory) becomes increasingly complex as the number of processors increases, potentially impacting performance.

+## Common Use Cases:
+- **Servers:** SMP is commonly used in server environments where workloads can benefit from parallel processing, such as web servers, database servers, and application servers.
+- **Workstations:** High-performance workstations, especially those used for tasks like video editing, 3D rendering, and scientific simulations, often use SMP to leverage multiple processors.
+- **Mainframes:** Large-scale mainframe systems may use SMP to handle extensive and diverse workloads efficiently.